Adult Seasonal Flu Vaccinations

 However, you do not need to wait for an invitation you can contact reception and they will be able to arrange your appointment as long as you are eligible for the check.

 Our ANP offers a minor op service where small lumps and bumps can be removed under local anaesthetic.
 These Clinics are run approx. monthly, please ask at reception for more details.
-We may need to review the lesion to be removed prior to this apt to ensure this is appropriate to be removed in house.
+We may need to review the lesion to be removed prior to this appointment to ensure this is appropriate to be removed in house.

 Verrucas, warts and small skin tags can be treated in the surgery with liquid nitrogen.
-These clinics are run regularly – please ask at reception for further details, again we may need to review the lesion prior to apt to ensure this an appropriate treatment.
+These clinics are run regularly – please ask at reception for further details, again we may need to review the lesion prior to appointment to ensure this an appropriate treatment.

 Have a look at the choices you have with contraception with this online decision tool